MSc in Computer Science FAQ

 I have a question not covered by the above.

-If the answer to your question is not elsewhere on our website, please contact Zahra Syed.
+If the answer to your question is not elsewhere on our website, please contact the programme administrator.